 Rosacea is an inflammatory skin disorder that causes redness to the cheeks, nose and chin.
 It may affect the eyes with dryness, irritation and they may become red.
 The redness of the skin associated with rosacea is persistent and you may develop spider veins and red swollen bumps that may contain pus.
 Rosacea may even cause significant thickening of the skin on the nose leading to a bulbous nose.
 This is called rhinophyma.

-The cause of rosacea is unknown but likely has a genetic component but may have some environmental factors.
-Rosacea tends to affect women more than men between the ages of 30 to 50 years old with fair-skin.
-There are known rosacea triggers that will flare the redness and worsen the rosacea.
+The cause is unknown but likely has a genetic component but may have some environmental factors.
+It tends to affect women more than men between the ages of 30 to 50 years old with fair skin.
+There are known rosacea triggers that will flare the redness and worsen the skin condition.

 - Drinking Alcohol

 - Spicy Foods

 There is no cure for rosacea but there are treatment options available.
 You will want to start by avoiding triggers that flair your symptoms.

 - Sun Avoidance – wear a broad-brimmed hat and sunglasses.
 Avoid being outside when the sun’s rays are the strongest between 10:00 am and 3:00 pm.
 If you are outside, hang out in the shade.